Rendon-04/flow_innovation/README.md

 - Using AI-powered fact-checking to verify claims and provide users with credible information quickly.
 - Highlighting new inventions and scientific breakthroughs to inspire curiosity and progress.

-Our goal is to promote truth, innovation, and progress—ensuring that people have access to accurate information and a renewed belief in humanity’s forward momentum.
+Our goal is **to promote truth, innovation, and progress**—ensuring that people have access to accurate information and a renewed belief in humanity’s forward momentum.

 ## Features